Uyên Linh: Biography

 Uyen Linh was born in Ho Chi Minh City.
 After graduating from Le Hong Phong High School, she moved to Hanoi to study International Politics at the Diplomatic Academy of Vietnam.
 During her study there, she opened a small fashion shop near the school.
 It worked quite well.
 However, due to her busy schedule, the shop was subsequently closed.
 When in Hanoi, Uyen Linh also mastered the Northern accent, which is often considered standard in singing Vietnamese songs.

+Uyen Linh's idol is Whitney Houston and her favorite genre is RnB.
+According to one of her interviews, she admires the voice of Whitney because "Whenever Linh hears her singing, Linh feels like unable to stray away from Whitney.
+Linh feels extremely focused on Whitney's graceful shape of the lips, body movement and emotions; especially those moments when she's sublimating on stage.
+It creates the wish inside that urges Linh to want to shine brightly like Whitney.
+So, for Linh, the title "Idol" carries a larger and more meaningful message than it appears, especially when Linh chose to be a singer.
+Linh thinks that one in a hundred of people who is chosen to be a singer and they need a strong source of support to continue the chosen path, whether it's right or wrong.
+For Linh, Whitney Houston represents that source."

 In 2008, she auditioned for the second season of Vietnam Idol and the third series of Sao Mai – Điểm hẹn prior to re-auditioning for Vietnam Idol (season 3), but failed to make it through.
 She received special prizes from 2008 Soul of Melody, 2008 Let's Get Loud contest.
 She was a finalist of Northern region in pop genre of Sao Mai 2009 but she did not make it to the National.